luc-demeyer/noviat-apps/account_supplier_invoice_check_duplicates/README.rst

 - same date
 - same amount

-This logic can be cujstomized via the _get_dup_domain method.
+This logic can be customized via the _get_dup_domain method.

 The duplicate checking can be bypassed via the 'Force Encoding' flag.